JuliaPhysics/Measurements.jl/README.md

 ### Correlation Between Variables ###

-Here you can see examples of how correlated variables are treated within the
+Here you can see examples of how functionally correlated variables are treated within the package:
-package:

 ``` julia
 x = 8.4 ± 0.7